 Disclaimer: These games require preparation.
 However, once a class set is created, it can be used over and over again each year.
 The links above also reduce the prep time by providing generators to help you create many of the items that you will need!
 I like that the generators also provide the option to customize the word fields, so that they can be used for other lessons too.

-I also found a game that incorporates fidget spinners, which is the new classroom craze!
+I also found a game that incorporates fidget spinners, which was a recent classroom craze!

 Sight Word Spinners (Disclaimer: a $2 fee charged on Teachers Pay Teachers for this lesson)